Molecular Genetics of AML

 • KIT

 Many other mutations are being discovered as well.
-These gene mutations affect transcription and thus replication either directly, or through epigenetic regulation.
+These gene mutations affect transcription and, thus, replication either directly or through epigenetic regulation.
 As molecular methods advance, gene testing will become increasingly important.
-Next generation sequencing (high-throughput sequencing) is a method used to detect these mutations.
-Although expensive and time-consuming, the number of panels are becoming commercially available, and it is likely that this type of testing will be done more widely in the future.
-Just to stress how important this information is becoming, it has been shown that in the AML groups with recurrent genetic abnormalities, finding the NPM1 and CEBPA mutations has been associated with a very favorable prognosis.
+Next-generation sequencing (high-throughput sequencing) is a method used to detect these mutations.
+Although expensive and time-consuming, the number of panels is becoming commercially available, and this type of testing will likely be done more widely in the future.
+To stress how important this information is becoming, it has been shown that in the AML groups with recurrent genetic abnormalities, finding the NPM1 and CEBPA mutations has been associated with a favorable prognosis.

-It should be noted, however, that in studying the whole genome of AML patients, many mutations were found that were actually silent or unrelated to AML.
+It should be noted, however, that when the whole genome of AML patients was studied, many mutations were found that were silent or unrelated to AML.